mpdroog/smtpw/README.md

 How?
 =============
 * Use Beanstalkd (http://kr.github.io/beanstalkd/) to add jobs in a queue.
-* One or more SMTPw-apps read the queue and try to send
+* One or more SMTPw-instances read the queue and try to send
 * Failure?
 Wait 20sec and try again!

 Config